 Typography (font family, size, weight), layout, color, etc... all affect how your visitors interact with your content.
 A good designer will do his research and carefully design your content layout to ensure it can capture the visitors' attention and bring your points across.

-Well there you go.
+Well, there you go.
 Wise is to invest in your content.
-There are many in the know think that this should be done more than any other medium.
-A professional Content Writing Service will see to it that your content is indeed written by an experienced copywriter, and also that the work is ideally-optimized for the various search engines.
+There are many in the know who think that this should be done more than any other medium.
+A professional Content Writing Service will see to it that your content is indeed written by an experienced copywriter, and also that the work is ideally optimized for the various search engines.
 It’s a fact that more valuable than ad placement, is organic search rankings.